f5devcentral/f5-automation-labs/docs/class1/module1/lab6.rst

 #.
 At this point you can log into BIG-IP A using Chrome at ``https://10.1.1.10``
-   and verify the cluster was built by using the menu in the BIG-IP GUI to navigate to :guilabel:`Device Management -> Overview` and verifying the cluster and failover status indicators are all Green
+   and verify the cluster was built by using the menu in the BIG-IP GUI to navigate to :menuselection:`Device Management --> Overview` and verifying the cluster and failover status indicators are all Green

    |image31|